ocaml/odoc/notes/testable_examples.md

            --name=NAME
                The name of the code block to extract.

-           -o PATH, --output=PATH
-               Output file path.
-If omitted, the provided NAME will be used.
-               Required for extraction of anonymous code blocks.

            --anonymous
                Extract code blocks without name.
 Cannot be used with the `--name' option.

+           --all
+               Extract all code blocks from the input file (including anonymous code blocks).
+The output PATH will be treated as a dirctory when invoking this option.

+           -o PATH, --output=PATH
+               Output path.
+If omitted and the `--name=NAME' option is provided, NAME will be used as an outupt file path.
+Required for extraction of anonymous code blocks.
+Must be a directory path when `--all' code blocks are extracted.

            --with-line-numbers
                Include line number and file name of the extracted code blocks.